The MPLNET project began in December 1999, with full operations in 2000. MPLNET was developed on the successful AERONET model: a federated network

 - Using GEOS-5 for meteorology input.
 More accurate calibrations and improved product retrievals as a result.

 - New website and online data ordering tool (also supports Version 2 products)

 - All data from 2000 - current will be reprocessed to V3

 - New product suite: All products available for L1, L15, and L2.
 Only difference is application of Level dependent QA.

 - NRB: Signals & Diagnostics.
 Now includes volume depolarization ratio

 - CLD: Cloud Heights and Properties.
 Improved cloud detection and added: thin cloud extinction and optical depth estimates, and cloud phase.

 - AER: Aerosol Heights and Properties.
 Added aerosol mask and aerosol depolarization ratio.
-Data still only available at AERONET times.
+New AERONET Lunar AOD integrated into product.